top of page

 The Café

-Cafe with tables and chairs, people ordering at a counter, shelves of drinks and snacks labeled "Grab & Go."
+Silverstone museum cafe with tables and chairs, people ordering at a counter, shelves of drinks and snacks labeled "Grab & Go."
 Large windows, bright lighting.

 The café offered simple fayre at reasonable prices, considering we were a captive market.
 There is no competition surrounding the museum, so this could be your only option for food during your visit.
 It was clean and quiet, only half filling up at lunchtime.